awscloudgirl/aws-devops-cb/CLI/aws-vpc-ec2-automation.md

 ---

 ### 5. **Creating a NAT Gateway**
-A NAT gateway is created in a public subnet to allow instances in private subnets to access the internet.
+A NAT gateway is created in a public subnet, allowing private subnet instances to access the internet.
 An Elastic IP is also allocated for the NAT gateway.

 ```bash
 ALLOCATION_ID=$(aws ec2 allocate-address --domain vpc --query 'AllocationId' --output text)